 many of the photos show Round Bolsters.
 Round Yoga Bolsters can be substituted for Standard Bolsters in many poses—not so much the slanted bolster poses—but they can be more comfortable for some people in certain poses.

 For example, the edge of a Standard Bolsters is more precipitous.
-So in poses where your body is hanging off the edge, such as Legs Up the Wall, the edge of a Standard Bolster may press into the back in a way that’s uncomfortable for some people.
+So in poses where your body is hanging off the edge, such as Viparita Karani (Legs Up the Wall Pose), the edge of a Standard Bolster may press into the back in a way that’s uncomfortable for some people.
 In this case, a Round Bolster might be a better choice.
+Here’s a Viparita Karani variation that uses a Round Yoga Bolster.

-The same holds true for placing a Bolster under your legs in Savasana.
+The same holds true for placing a bolster under your legs in Savasana (Relaxation Pose).
 The Standard Bolster may be too wide for some people.
 A Round Bolster provides a gentler support.

 Junior Bolsters can substitute for Standard or Round bolsters in some poses.
 While Junior Bolsters are the same length and firmness as Standard and Round bolsters, they have a narrower profile.
 This can make them much more comfortable for people with shorter spines in poses such as Legs Up the Wall.

-When I went to the Iyengar Institute (RIMYI) in 1989, we practiced pranayama every afternoon.
-We lay on Pranayama Pillows with our heads supported by a folded blanket on top of the pillow.
-The pillow created width-wise opening of the chest, while the blanket slightly closed the throat for Jalandhara Bandha.
+When I went to the Ramamani Iyengar Memorial Yoga Institute (RIMYI), we practiced pranayama every afternoon.
+We lay on Pranayama Bolsters with our heads supported by a folded blanket on top of the pillow.
+The bolster created width-wise opening of the chest, while the blanket slightly closed the throat for Jalandhara Bandha (Throat Lock).

-In addition to their traditional use in pranayama practice, Pranayama Pillows can be used as support under the knees in forward bends.
-Here’s a post that gives suggestions for ways to enjoy your Pranayama Pillow.
+In addition to their traditional use in pranayama practice, Pranayama Bolsters can be used as support under the knees in forward bends.
+Here’s a post that gives suggestions for ways to enjoy your Pranayama Bolster.